Chair Recruitment

 Joanne is a Chartered Accountant providing financial advisory services to businesses across the North of England.
 Following graduation from Durham University, Joanne qualified as a Chartered Accountant with Grant Thornton before moving to the corporate finance department of Ernst & Young where she specialised in due diligence and independent financial reviews on behalf of banks, private equity houses and other large financial institutions in both the UK and Europe.
 Following a period working in industry, Joanne set up her own business, Crabtree Capital, in 2008 which provides retained financial advisory services, often in a non-executive director capacity, as well as specific assignments for companies across sectors including fintech, insurance services and hospitality and telecoms.
 Joanne became a Governor of Stonyhurst College in 2019.

-Nyovani Janet Madise, PhD, DSc.
+Nyovani Janet Madise

 Nyovani is currently Director of Research and Head of the Malawi office of the African Institute for Development Policy, whose headquarters is in Nairobi.
 She received her MSc and PhD from the University of Southampton and a Doctor of Science honorary degree from the University of Aberdeen.